an-sche/Slide/docs/enemies.md

 - **Moving**: travel to the target at `Speed`; on arrival, enter Idle

 **Notes:**
-- Random points are validated using `Geometry2D.IsPointInPolygon` (rejection sampling)
+- Random points are sampled uniformly using triangle decomposition (`Geometry2D.TriangulatePolygon`): pick a random triangle weighted by area, then a uniform random point within it.
+Guaranteed termination with exactly 3 random numbers, no loops.
 - The polygon is defined in world space

 ---